LinusNEP/EnvoDat/docs/GET_STARTED.md

 # Training, evaluation, and benchmarking of object detector and classifier models on EnvoData
-In this demo, we will demonstrate how you can train supervised learning models on EnvoData, perform inference on new data, and evaluate the model performance.
-We will walk through key steps including model selection, training, benchmarking and fine-tuning.
+In this demo, we will demonstrate how to train supervised learning models on EnvoData, perform inference on new data, and evaluate the model's performance.
+We will walk through key steps, including model selection, training, benchmarking, and fine-tuning.

 ## Prerequisites
 - Python 3 installed on your system